Give to the CMDRF, get an art piece instead

 To collect the photograph, the donors are required to send the details of their transaction to the CMDRF to his Whatsapp account at 9447105241.
 Though the initial response was a bit unexciting, as days passed by, Zacharia could find generous people who contributed more than he asked for.

 “I was not sure about the response initially, but it turned out to be endlessly satisfying.
-I have been able to raise ₹82, 500 so far by selling these photographs,” Zacharia said.
+I have been able to raise ₹82, 500 so far by selling these photographs,” Zacharia says.